 As far as their impact is concerned, septic tanks are good for the environment.
 They eliminate waste, recycle water and naturally replenish water tables.
 It is beneficial for the surrounding vegetation and wildlife as well.
 In addition to this, septic tanks are a much more affordable option than installing a complete sewage system.
 The overall cost of designing, installing, and maintaining a septic system is lower than that of a public sewage system.
 With timely and suitable maintenance, a septic system can last anywhere between 20 to 40 years!

 That being said, they must be well designed and properly installed to do so.
-A poorly constructed and unmaintained septic tank will fail in a few years and lead to several issues.
-From overflowing sewage to foul smell, a failed septic system will cause obvious property damage.
+A poorly constructed and unmaintained septic tank will fail in a few years.
+Moreover and lead to several issues.
+From overflowing sewage to also a foul smell.
+For a failed septic system will cause obvious property damage.

 It will also ruin the aesthetic appeal of the property.
-So backed-up plumbing and stagnant sewage will put the entire plumbing system at risk.
+So backed-up plumbing and also. stagnant sewage will put the entire plumbing system at risk.
 Thus, making the property inhabitable.
 Neglecting regular cleaning and maintenance of septic tanks is harmful to the environment as well.
-It can pollute the surrounding groundwater and cause health concerns for people, livestock, and wildlife.
+It can pollute the surrounding groundwater.
+In addition it can cause health concerns for people.
+As well as livestock, and wildlife.
 Let’s take a look at the ways to ensure septic tanks function properly and have a positive impact on the environment.

 You might not be qualified to check the efficiency of your septic tank.
 That is why it’s crucial to involve a professional to check and maintain septic systems routinely.
 Routine maintenance is essential to prolong the life of a septic tank.